 Bottled Water vs. Tap Water

-Consumers these days are opting to drink bottled water over tap water.
-The global consumption of bottled water has been growing up by ten percent every year.
+Nowadays, consumers are opting to drink bottled water rather than tap water.
+The global consumption of bottled water has grown by ten percent every year.

-This rate is slowest in Europe, and there has been faster growth in South America and Asia, but the part of the world-leading the pack in total consumption in North America.
-Did you know that America is now drinking even more bottled water than milk or beer?
+This rate is slowest in Europe, and there has been faster growth in South America and Asia, but it is part of North America's world-leading total consumption.
+Did you know Americans now drink more bottled water than milk or beer?

-But why do we keep spending so much money on something that we can pretty much get for free, we don’t need to spend extra money on bottled water when we can get it for free from our tap water at home.
+But why do we keep spending so much on something we can get for free?
+We don’t need to spend extra money on bottled water when we can get it free from our home tap water.
 That would be less expensive for us.
 So what is why people choose to pay for something they can pretty much get for free or less?

 Well, the answer to that is because it is more convenient.
-It is more convenient to go to a store and buy bottled water or have it delivered to your home rather than making an effort to make sure that what you are drinking is safe.
+It is more convenient to go to a store and buy bottled water or have it delivered to your home rather than trying to ensure that what you are drinking is safe.

-We continue to choose our very own convenience over the efficiency of our ecology.
-Because of that, we continue to pollute not only the bodies of water but also our land.
+We continue to prioritize our convenience over the efficiency of our ecology, polluting the bodies of water and our land.

-Another reason is because of the notion that bottled water has a better taste and the dangers that we perceive that are associated with drinking regular tap water.
+Another reason is that bottled water has a better taste and the dangers we perceive associated with drinking regular tap water.

 Is Bottled Water Safer than Tap Water?

-Did you know that almost half of the water used for bottled water is derived from the tap?
-The tap water that is regulated by the EPA undergoes testing for different kinds of bacteria that can pose a hazard to the health of people.
+Did you know that almost half of the water used in bottled water comes from the tap?
+The tap water the EPA regulates undergoes testing for bacteria that can harm people's health.

-They test the tap water for E. coli because this is required for their quality reports.
-On the other hand, bottled water does not have to undergo that kind of testing to be distributed.
+They test tap water for E. coli, which is required for their quality reports.
+However, bottled water must not undergo that testing before distributing it.

-The standards that were set by the Food and Drugs Administration would also pale in comparison when set against the standards that the EPA has for tap water.
+The standards set by the Food and Drug Administration would also pale compared to the EPA's standards for tap water.

-For bottled water, there is less frequent testing for bacteria, and there are also no mandatory reports of violations that are required for them to pass to the federal agents.
-Bottled water regulation does not also require filtration of disinfection at a federal level.
+Bottled water is less frequently tested for bacteria, and no mandatory reports of violations are required for them to be passed on to federal agents.
+Bottled water regulation also does not require the filtration or disinfection of water at the federal level.

-The National Resources Defense Council of the NRDC says that most bottled water is actually of good quality.
-But that does mean that it is safer to drink than tap water.
+The National Resources Defense Council (NRDC) says that most bottled water is good quality.
+However, that does not mean that it is safer to drink than tap water.

 The NRDC tested more than 100 bottled waters.
-The results of that study showed that nearly one in the five water samples that they tested contained more bacteria than the guidelines set by the microbiological purity.
+The study results showed that nearly one in the five water samples they tested contained more bacteria than the guidelines set by the microbiological purity.

-So to conclude the results of the test that was done by the NRDC, there is no assurance that the bottled water you are buying is safer for you than the tap water.
+So, to conclude the results of the test that the NRDC did, there is no assurance that the bottled water you buy is safer than tap water.

 The Truth About Bottled Water

-There are more than thirty billion plastic water bottles sold in the United States alone in one year, but did you know that over that thirty billion, only twelve percent of the plastic bottles used were recycled?
+Over thirty billion plastic water bottles were sold in the United States alone in one year, but did you know that over that thirty billion, only twelve percent of the plastic bottles used were recycled?

-And according to a recycling advocate, that will leave about twenty-five billion bottles that have to be incarcerated, littered, or landfilled.
-So, there can be no way that bottled water could be more responsible for the environment than tap water.
+According to a recycling advocate, about twenty-five billion bottles must be incarcerated, littered, or landfilled.
+So, bottled water cannot be more responsible for the environment than tap water.

-For a product that claims to be environmentally aware and responsible, the industry of bottled water has its fair share of trashing mother earth.
+For a product that claims to be environmentally aware and responsible, the bottled water industry has its fair share of trashing Mother Earth.

-The amount of oil they need to make water bottled for a year could fill about a million cars for one year, and more water is also used in making the bottled than actually loading it.
+The amount of oil needed to make bottled water for a year could fill about a million cars, and more water is also used to make the water than to load it.

 The Fear of Tap Water

-Of course, we will still have our doubts about that, but resorting to bottled water is not the answer.
-We can resort to another way, more effective and safe, like our Berkey Water Filters.
+Of course, we will still doubt that, but avoiding bottled water is not the answer.
+We can resort to another more effective and safe way, like our Berkey Water Filters.

 ← Older Post Newer Post →